section-engineering-education/engineering-education/content/articles/planting-timber-logs-the-right-way/index.md

 ### What is Timber?

-Logging with the traditional class is cumbersome, that's where `Timber` comes in.
+Logging with the traditional class is cumbersome; that's where `Timber` comes in.
 In the official documentation, `Timber` is a logger with a small, extensible API.
 It provides utility on top of Android's normal Log class.
 It's a library by `Jake Wharton` that enhances logging in android.
 `Timber` also has several log messages.
 For instance: